smessie/Article-ESWC2024-DFDP/content/implementation.md

 ## Implementation
 {:#implementation}

-We implemented three applications in TypeScript/JavaScript.
+We implemented three applications in TypeScript.
 The FormGenerator application generates a form description based on the form the user builds using drag-and-drop.
 The FormRenderer application and FormCli application are two applications that render a given form description in respectively a Web browser using HTML or a text-based command-line interface.